bv-007/Metacrafter-assessments/README.md

 5. Two functions are created:
     . mint function: in this function we transact tokens and increase value of total supply and balances . burn function: in this function we deduct tokens but not more than that we have.

+   LICENSE
+   This project is licensed under the MIT License

 # Metacrafter-assessments